modsezam/spotify-fav-app/README.md

 The database does not require installation of additional components and additionally stores the archive in the db-repository.db file located in the temporary files AppData \ Local \ Temp \.

 ### log management
-Logs from the dancyh database are kept for 1 hour and because the dancyh database does not have such functionality, the logs remove the ScheduledCleaningLogService service which cleans the database from logs older than 1 hour every 100 seconds.
+Logs from the dancyh database are only kept for 1 hour and because the database does not have such functionality, the logs are remove by ScheduledCleaningLogService service which cleans the database from logs older than 1 hour every 100 seconds.
 To write logs to a file I used Slf4j with the appender set to 60 files after 1 minute.
 The current file path is declared in the application.properties file in the log.path variable.
 The compressed files are located in the target/slf4j/roll-by-time folder.